 We will limit your freedom of expression if it overlooks your responsibility to others.
 You will not be allowed to wear clothes which are embarrassing, unpleasant, or offensive to others.
-This includes leggings or stretchy pants, thin-strapped tops and dresses.
 You cannot wear clothing with rude or offensive symbols or writing on it, nor will you be allowed to wear clothing that is provocative or sexually suggestive.
 You should be prepared for disagreement with others on this code.
 After all, we all have different ideas on what is rude, provocative, or offensive.
-For safety reasons, we require girls to use 100% cotton underwear, ankle socks, and shoes without strings.
+For safety reasons, we require girls to use cotton underwear, ankle socks, and shoes without strings.
 Strings in pants or tops will be removed in order for you to have these items with you.
 Finally, jeans and shirts cannot have gemstones on them.
+For safety reasons leggings, stretchy pants, thin-strapped tops and clothing that is made mostly of spandex and other stretchy material are not allowed.